jame25/Piper-Read/README.md

 ## Changing Voice Model:

-Click on the voice name at the bottom of the application and select your new voice.
+Click on the voice name at the bottom of the application and select from another voice from the list.
 No restart necessary!

 ## Support: